Download QR code

 Where to open the QR designer

-Open the Smart Link detail page, then click Download QR.
+Open the OmniLab Smart Link detail page, then click Download QR.
+The QR designer opens for that OmniLab Smart Link.

-From the details page, Download QR is in the header next to the main Smart Link actions.
+You'll find Download QR in the page header, next to the main OmniLab Smart Link actions.

-Smart Link details with status, public URL, destination, and the Download QR action
+OmniLab Smart Link details with status, public URL, destination, and the Download QR button

 OptionWhat it does